 Information collected by OESC will not be disclosed to third parties other than as specifically provided for in the privacy legislation.

-Members and guests are entitled to expect that their personal information will not be subject to unauthorised interference or use.
+Members and guests are entitled to expect that their personal information will not be subject to unauthorized interference or use.

 OESC does not collect sensitive information of members and guests.

-Any unsolicited personal information received by the OESC organisation, which it is not entitled to is (where lawful and reasonable) destroyed or de -identified as soon as practicable.
+Any unsolicited personal information received by the OESC organization, which it is not entitled to is (where lawful and reasonable) destroyed or de-identified as soon as practicable.

 OESC only collects personal information about an individual for the purposes outlined under APP 3 (the primary purpose) and will not use or disclose the information for another purpose (the secondary purpose) unless the individual consents to the use or disclosure, or another exception applies.